Make a Kit

 Think about plans for work, home, and school.
 Don’t forget about your pets, elderly relatives, and those with special needs.

 Ready.gov has great tips for what to add to your disaster supplies kit.
-Remember, prepare your kit well in advance of an emergency.
-It might be a while before help arrives, so have enough food, water, and supplies to last for at least two weeks.
+Remember, prepare your kit well in advance of an emergency—and during the COVID-19 pandemic, make sure you include masks and hand sanitizer.
+It might be a while before help arrives, so have enough food, water, and other essential supplies to last for at least two weeks.

 Other useful links